mbruges/zola/content/learn/textbook/an-inspector-calls.md

 *(Birling lights his cigar and Gerald, who had lit a cigarette, helps himself to port, then pushes the decanter to Birling.)*

 **BIRLING:** Thanks. *(confidentially.)* by the way, there's something I’d like to mention – in strict confidence – while we're by ourselves.
-I have an idea that your mother – lady croft – while she doesn't object to my girl – feels you might have done better for yourself socially -
+I have an idea that your mother – lady Croft – while she doesn't object to my girl – feels you might have done better for yourself socially -

 *(Gerald, rather embarrassed, begins to murmur some dissent, but Birling checks him.)*